microsoft/health-architectures/docs/FHIR-Tools-Proxy.md

 ![Portal View](/assets/images/appregistration.png)

-- Click on your proxy and navigate to “Authentication” and add the call back URL from Postman under “Web”> Redirect URL’s.
+- Click on your proxy and navigate to “Authentication” and add the call back URL from Postman under “Web”> Redirect URLs.

 ![Portal View](/assets/images/redirectURl.png)

-- To locate the 3rd URL, go back to Postman, click on the “Authorize using browser” setting, and copy the link to Redirect URL’s.
+- To locate the 3rd URL, go back to Postman, click on the “Authorize using browser” setting, and copy the link to Redirect URLs.

 ![Portal View](/assets/images/CallbackURL.png)